barbarer/py4e-int/_sources/turtles/Exercises.rst

    :feedback_c: Incorrect!
 Follow every step and try to recreate the shape.
 Try again.
    :feedback_d: Correct!
 The given code would have the turtle with these values at the end of the code.

-   What would be the final pensize and pencolor at the end of this code for both the turtles?
+   What would be the final pensize and pencolor after this code executes for both the turtles?

    .. code-block:: python